 Canavan Hall, housing approximately 260 students, is primarily used as first-year and new student housing.
 Canavan is a five-story suite-style residence hall.
 Two bedrooms share a bathroom; lounges and laundry facilities are on each floor.
-Rooms are either doubled or tripled, and feature two single gender floors and three floors which are co-ed living by suite.
+Rooms are either doubled or tripled, and feature a female only floor and four floors which are co-ed living by suite.

-The Campus Apartments, housing 388 students, is a a complex of seven two-story apartment-style buildings, providing housing typically for upperclass students.
+The Campus Apartments, housing 384 students, is a complex of seven two-story apartment-style buildings, providing housing typically for upperclass students.
 Each apartment houses between four and six students and consists of four bedrooms, two bathrooms, a living room, and a full kitchen.
-Laundry facilities are available on each floor.
+Laundry facilities are available within each building.